Nodens: Lydney Park complex

 The temple complex at Lydney Park, situated on a steep bluff overlooking the Severn Estuary, is rectangular, measuring 72 by 54 m, with a central cella measuring 29 by 49.5 m, and its north-western end is divided into three chambers 6.3 m deep.
 This imposing, Romano-Celtic temple building has been interpreted as an incubatio or dormitory for sick pilgrims to sleep and experience a vision of divine presence in their dreams.
 The site may have been chosen because it offered a clear view of the River Severn near the point at which the Severn Bore begins.
 Its position within an earlier Iron Age hill fort may also be relevant.

 The temple complex was first excavated by Charles Bathurst in 1805, then reexcavated in 1928–1929 by Sir Mortimer Wheeler and Tessa Wheeler, who produced an extensive report of the findings at the site.
 Although no anthropomorphic depiction of the deity has been discovered, a dozen figures of dogs were found at the site, presumably deposited at the shrine as offerings by pilgrims due to the healing symbolism associated with dogs.
 As one of these figurines has a human face, it is possible that the deity himself could have been perceived as taking the form of an animal.
 A bronze arm whose hand displays the spoon-shaped fingernails characteristic of someone suffering from iron deficiency gives further evidence of the healing attributes of Nodens.
 Findings at the site include bronze reliefs depicting a sea deity, fishermen and tritons, a bronze plaque of a woman, about 320 pins, nearly 300 bracelets, and over 8,000 coins.
 Also present were oculists' stamps used to mark sticks of eye ointment, like those at Gallo-Roman healing sanctuaries in antiquity.
 The deity was further associated with aquatic and solar imagery, similar to other curative shrines of Roman Gaul.

 Several inscriptions to Nodens have been found, one on a lead curse tablet reading:

 Other inscriptions identify Nodens, in various spellings, with the Roman god Mars:

 Cockersand Moss

-A silver statuette found at Cockersand Moss, Lancashire, in 1718 but now lost, had an inscription on the base that reads:
+A silver statuette, discovered at Cockersand Moss (Lancashire) in 1718 and now lost, had an inscription on its base that reads: